 Shinki Mikami returns to survival horror in what could be the scariest game since the first Resident Evil.
-We go hands on with The Evil Within
+We play The Evil Within.

 Shinji Mikami is a name synonymous with ‘Survival Horror’ games.
 The Resident Evil series, his most famous creation, has spanned countless sequels dating back to the original Playstation, but had all but lost sight of its roots in the action-heavy sixth iteration released last year.
 Mikami’s newest effort is The Evil Within, which hopes to be the return to form for the genre we’ve been eagerly awaiting.
 We recently got the chance to play two chapters at a preview event to see whether the scares can deliver.

 While the later Resident Evil titles put a greater emphasis on combat and co-operative play, The Evil Within aims to bring back that sense of fear and dread through terrifying monsters, the need to ration ammo, a sense of isolation and the good old ‘jump scare’ that had us leaping out of seats as zombie dogs burst through windows.

 Protagonist Sebastian Castellanos, a detective investigating a spate of bloody and gruesome murders, gradually finds himself stepping further from reality and uncovering a world where monstrous creatures roam.
 Our demo began outside a derelict and decrepit cabin in the woods where you are searching for a missing patient – an archetypal horror setting if there ever was one.